 Stripe has held ten equity funding rounds since 2010, raising $2.2 billion from 39 different investors.

 In the latest round, in March 2021, Stripe received $600 million, pushing its valuation to $95 billion, nearly triple the previous valuation of $36 billion in April 2020.

 This valuation made Stripe the second-highest valued venture capital-backed US company: Elon Musk’s SpaceX recently moved past Stripe with its latest funding round.
-This makes Stripe the third-highest valued VC-backed company in the world, just behind ByteDance and Ant Group, both based in China.
+This makes Stripe the fifth highest valued VC-backed company in the world.

 As of July 2022 Stripe slashed its internal estimate of its own valuation by 28%.
 It remains to be seen whether this revised valuation will be reflected by the market in a subsequent funding round.